BockSong/SimpleShell/README.md

-# EasyShell
+# Easy-Shell

-An easy version of Linux shell considering the redirection.
+An easy implementation of Linux shell considering the redirection.